Registering a death

 You must provide the following information:

-- medical certificate of death issued by a doctor, unless a coroner is involved
+- medical certificate of cause of death issued by a certified medical practitioner, unless the coroner is involved; the medical certificate should be scanned to email@example.com before your appointment

-- the person's maiden name (in the case of a married woman)
+- the deceased person's maiden name (in the case of a married woman)

 - the deceased person's date and place of birth